0XMohomiester/0XMohomiester/drifting blues6.md

 ![priv1](https://user-images.githubusercontent.com/47929033/130642583-95d61d0b-3b73-48bb-8850-70d9fb216046.png)

-as you can see we can now log into 'firefart' user and password '1234' let's do it and see:
+as you can see we can now log in with 'firefart' user and password '1234' let's do it and see:

 ![priv2](https://user-images.githubusercontent.com/47929033/130643100-7da8fa30-9281-453e-91d4-64a3e67f6aff.png)